mle2718/CHAJI-Effort-Displacement---Scallop/README.md

 # Getting started

+1. Clone the repository onto the neptune server on the NEFSC network.
+    1. If you are already using github on neptune, then this is straightforward.
-1. Clone the repository.
-We suggest the neptune server on the NEFSC network.
-Getting git on the neptune server to talk to github is a bit of a pain, but look [here](https://github.com/NEFSC/READ-SSB-LEE-On-the-servers) for the steps to create an access token, store it on neptune, and clone a repository.
+    2. If not, you will need to follow the steps here [here](https://github.com/NEFSC/READ-SSB-LEE-On-the-servers) for the steps to create an access token, store it on neptune, and clone a repository.
-2. Edit the R_credentials_sample.R.
+3. Edit the R_credentials_sample.R.
 Follow the instructions in comments at the top.
-3. Use Rstudio to knit the "data_extraction_and_processing_code.Rmd" to html.
+4. Use Rstudio to knit the "data_extraction_and_processing_code.Rmd" to html.

 # Dependencies